mmhelloworld/idris-jvm/README.md

 Idris `Double` is mapped to Java `double`.
 Idris `Bits8`, `Bits16`, `Bits32` are mapped to Java `int`.
 Idris `Bits64` is mapped to Java `long`.
 * **FFI - Calling Java from Idris:** Currently from Idris, invoking Java static methods, instance methods, constructors are all supported.
-* **FFI: Calling Idris from Java:** Idris functions can also be exported as Java instance methods, static methods.
+* **FFI: Calling Idris from Java:** Idris functions can also be exported as Java instance methods, static methods and constructors.
 The exported class with Idris implementations can also extend a Java class and implement interfaces.
+Idris types (monomorphic, ex: `List Int`) can also be exported as a Java class.
 See [here](https://github.com/mmhelloworld/idris-jvm/blob/master/test/resources/ffi/ffi.idr#L87) for an example.
-JVM arrays, exporting Idris `data`, exporting an idris function as a Java constructor are in progress.
+JVM arrays are not yet supported.
 * **Tail recursion** is eliminated using JVM's `GOTO`.
 For the following code, `sum 50000` wouldn't blow up the stack.
     ```idris
     sum : Nat -> Nat